 A nightmare scenario for many executives is being the victim of a cyber crime.
 Once hackers have infiltrated your networks, they may have access to your trade secrets, customer data, and other proprietary information.

-According to predictive data compiled by CSO, the future implications cyber security are staggering:1
+According to predictive data compiled by CSO, the future implications of cyber security are staggering:1

 Despite the significant growth in frequency of Cyber attacks and availability of cyber-specific coverage, companies continue to seek coverage for Cyber Liability under their General Liability policies.
 Not all courts have found coverage under the CGL policy.
 Older CGL forms contribute to the confusions due to the lack of coverage limiting language.